-Six months ended 30 September 2016 Six months ended 30 September 2015 Restated
+Six months ended 30 September 2015 Restated

 £million £million

 Interest from investments 51.7 48.0

 Gains on investments 34.5 24.3

 86.2 72.3

 On an Investment Basis, Investment income for the six months ended 30 September 2016 was £99.4 million (2015: £83.2 million), the difference being attributable to fund expenses, including fees payable to the Investment Adviser, by a Fund Subsidiary whose results are no longer consolidated within the financial statements of the Company.
 The reconciliation between the above IFRS basis and Investment Basis is shown in the Financial Results.